 To her, it’s never been easy being a woman, much less in music; but it’s through the difficulties and often wild emotions that this shimmering diamond was cut.

 In her own words: “I think I speak very openly and honestly and I’m not afraid to try anything.”

 Glynne has just released her sophomore album, Always in Between, and is not only slaying the charts once more, but is also revving up to embark on a pair of very high-profile 2019 tours.
 The first will bring her stateside, sharing a stage with Leon Bridges; the second will see her on the bill with the one and only Spice Girls.
 It’s hard to say how to top the British pops more than she has, but give her time – there is certainly much more story still to tell.

-We caught up with her as she prepped for that tour of America next month, to chat about insecurities, riding on horses with girls, and what we all have to learn about life through music.
+We caught up with her as she prepped for her tour of America, to chat about insecurities, riding on horses with girls, and what we all have to learn about life through music.